mattkirkland/designing-digital-products/notepad.md

 1.3Introduction to Figma
 1.4Setting Up Your Workspace for UI Design
 1.5How to Build Your Design Gut Instinct
-1.6Starting a Project: Brand & Goals
+1.6 Starting a Project: Brand & Goals
-1.73 Ways to Design Above Your Level
+1.7 3 Ways to Design Above Your Level
 1.8Finding & Using Design Inspiration
 II.FUNDAMENTALS
 2.1Analyzing Aesthetics